LilianMathu/LilianMathu/README.md

 ### Hi there 👋

-I am a full-stack MERN developer with love for structure and order and quality.
-I love spending time on finetuning and optimizing web apps.
+I am a full-stack MERN developer with love for structure, order and quality.
+I spend much of my time fine tuning software products to ensure they meet the needs of people who will use them.
 Also, I like working in a team and enjoy the diversity each team member bring to the table.
 I am a design-thinking enthusiast, with great interest in designing and developing human-centered apps.

 Get to know me:
 - 🔭 I have a tech startup.
 We focus on building human centered web and mobile applications